 Most current modern American Churches have either given up on the King James Version or are in the process of it.
 When I took Bible College Courses, I was not allowed to bring the King James Version of the Bible to class.

 They say it is too hard to understand for the congregation.
 I was taking an admittedly liberal course on the New Testament and the professor stated this rule.
 An older Black preacher began to question this; but the Professor shot him down, before he could finish the phrase of a sentence.
-He then had the nerve to assure this African American preacher that blacks could not in terms of Literature but needed symbols.
+He then had the nerve to assure this African American preacher that blacks could not comprehend in terms of Literature but needed symbols.
 (The irony of this racist statement was that the preacher was reading from the KJV, which the professor had declared incomprehensible!)

 Yet from my studies, the Authorized Version is closer to the Greek and Hebrew than these new translations anyway.
 Why do we want to rob people of that?
 I will later show how about 3000 words have been taken out of the manuscripts of the New Testament.
 Don't you want to read everything the Bibles says?
 Even if it is claimed by some to be spurious, why can't you investigate it for yourself?

 There has been a remnant of defenders of the Textus Receptus, the Masoretic text and the KJV.
-However, most are separatist, who never got their defenses broadcast to mainstream Christianity, since they deemed the mainstream culture "unclean". (while their attackers did) Other scholars, who defended the text, were placed into obscurity and hidden from the pubic by liberal academia.
+However, most are separatist, who never got their defenses broadcast to mainstream Christianity, since they deemed the mainstream culture "unclean". (while their attackers didn't) Other scholars, who defended the text, were placed into obscurity and hidden from the pubic by liberal academia.

 This book is an attempt to lay a defense of the traditional text into the conservative evangelical mind.
 While it is true that there is an unyielding more liberal fringe of evangelicalism that will not listen to this issue.
 There are many conservatives who would listen to the truth if they were simply presented with the evidence.
 So it is my prayer that this may reach them.